Enriching continuous Lagrange finite element approximation spaces using neural networks

 \subsubsection{Comparison of different approaches}

-We perform the same comparison as in \cref{par:Lap2D_comparison} for this elliptic case.
-We focus on the first parameter $\bm{\mu}^{(1)}$ by taking a closer look at the solution obtained with the different approaches in \cref{fig:case3_2D_plots} considering $N=16$ and $k=2$; for each method, we compare the solution obtained ($u_h$ for standard FEM and $u_h^+$ for the additive approach) with the analytical solution $u$.
-For the enriched method, using the PINN prior $u_\theta$, we will also compare the proposed correction; namely, for the additive approach, we will compare $p_h^+$ with $u-u_\theta$.
+We perform the same comparison as in \cref{sec:Lap2Dlow} for this elliptic case.
+We focus on the third parameter $\bm{\mu}^{(3)}$ by taking a closer look at the solution obtained with the different approaches in \cref{fig:case3_2D_plots} considering $N=16$ and $k=2$.

 We observe that the enriched FEM provides a more accurate solution compared to the standard FEM one.
 The results indicate that the additive approach is particularly effective in capturing the solution's finer details.
 This demonstrates its potential in solving anisotropic problems with higher accuracy than standard methods.